Kaushalmehta18/hackathon-project-Real-Time-Speech-to-Speech-AI-Translator-for-Video-Calls/README.md

 **Table for Language codes(keys)**

-you can use these code to convert the output language, just you have to put language key in this code line `translated_text = GoogleTranslator(source="auto", target="hi").translate(text)` where target="your langugae code" and the system will start giving output in your desire language
+you can use these code to convert the output language, just you have to put language key in this code line `translated_text = GoogleTranslator(source="auto", target="hi").translate(text)` where `target="your langugae code"` and the system will start giving output in your desire language

-Here are the language codes (keys) for translating into widely spoken languages using deep_translator:
+**Here are the language codes (keys) for translating into widely spoken languages :-**

  |Language| code |
 |----------|----------|